 Below are the dates and the content for each meeting.
 Most of the titles are available at Walter E. Olson Memorial Library or by ordering on interlibrary loan through the Olson Library.
 If you know, or learn, how to use the Merlin catalogue on the Olson website, you can take care of ordering the book yourself. (www.olsonlibrary.org)

-Please note the time changes - October's meeting is on the fourth rather than the third Thursday as in the past and it's a half hour earlier.
+Please note the time changes - November's meeting is on the second Monday rather than the third Thursday as in the past and it's a half hour earlier.
 Dates and times for the following months have yet to be set.
 Please check back for updates to this page!

 October 24 @ 6:30 pm: Where the Crawdads Sing The story summary follows.
 There may be a long waiting list for the book at the library but there are many second hand copies on line for very little.

 Where the Crawdads Sing is about Kya who is known in her town as the “Marsh Girl.”
 She grows up in a shack out in the marshes bordering a small village on the coast of North Carolina.
 Her mother and her four older siblings all leave to get away from their abusive father, leaving her behind to fend for herself.
 Eventually, her father disappears as well.

 Where the Crawdads Sing is part bildungsroman (coming of age story from German for education and novel) and part crime drama, centered around Kya, a wild and unkempt girl.
 The book follows the ups and downs of her life.
 She lives a lonely life, but her story is a hopeful one as well.
 With a little help, she’s able to survive and even learn to read.